Australian Childhood Immunisation Register for health professionals

 Submitting immunisation information

-You can submit the details of vaccinations given to children under 7 years of age to be recorded on the ACIR.
+You can submit the details of vaccinations given to children younger than 7 years to be recorded on the ACIR.

 The ACIR cannot accept immunisation details from parents or guardians.
-Only you, as recognised immunisation providers can submit immunisation data to the ACIR.
-Vaccinations that have been given to a child while overseas can only be recorded on the ACIR if they are notified by an immunisation provider practising in Australia.
+Only you, as a recognised immunisation provider, can submit immunisation data to the ACIR.
+Vaccinations given to a child while overseas can only be recorded on the ACIR if they are submitted by an immunisation provider practising in Australia.

-You should only send details of vaccinations given to children under 7 years of age.
+You should only send details of vaccinations given to children younger than 7 years.
 Only vaccinations given after 1 January 1996, when the ACIR started operation, can be recorded.

 When submitting vaccination information to the ACIR, supply the child's Medicare card number and reference number, as well as the child's name and date of birth.

 If the child is not enrolled in Medicare, supply the child's full name, date of birth, gender and address so that an accurate record can be created on the ACIR.